andrewstepanets/andrewstepanets/README.md

 ### Hi there, My  name is Andrew.
-## 🔭 I’m currently working on the site of the best musoc teacher from NJ.
+## 🔭 I’m currently working on the site of the best music teacher from NJ.

 🏡 [website][website]